Too many Project Managers find it’s their presentation skills that let them down.

 Yet, having coached many presenters, I find that the difference between:

 There are a few simple things any project manager can do to brush up on your presentation skills.

-This has more impact than it first appears.
 Because the ‘halo effect’ means they won’t just judge you as a presenter.
 They will extend their assessment to other areas of your professional competence.
-If you present poorly, people will easily think you are a poor project manager.
+If you present poorly, people will easily think you are a poor Project Manager.

-Objectively, they know that this is not logical.
+Objectively, we know that this is not logical.
 But we cannot help it.
-It you give a poor presentation of of good work, people will have two abiding memories:
+If you give a poor presentation of good work, people will have two abiding memories:

 So, there are clearly two powerful reasons why presentation skills should matter to you:

 ‘Hold on, Mike.
 That’s all very well.
 But I’m interested in being a good Project Manager, not in looking like a good Project Manager.’

 Well, I also argue that presenting is a core part of your Project Management skillset.
 After all, I’m not alone when I often tell people that:#ProjectManagement is 80 per cent Ccommunication.
 Click To Tweet

 Here are some examples of where your presentation skills are essential to doing a good job as a project manager.

 These three things also set out the three steps to giving a good presentation.
 So we will use them as a structure for this guide.